By Chris Croll

 Whether you believe labels ultimately help or hurt, our children need to know from parents and from their teachers that they are more than any label suggests.
 Kids are multidimensional beings with ideas, skills, dreams and emotions that transcend the tidy little boxes in which we adults put them.
 Deepak Chopra says, “To define yourself is to limit yourself.
 Without labels, you remain the infinite being.”
 Isn’t our goal as parents and educators to help our children to remain infinite beings?

-Chris Croll is a parenting consultant specializing in educating and raising gifted children.
+Chris Croll is a parenting consultant specializing in educating and raising gifted and twice-exceptional children.
 She leads the National Center for Gifted Services (NationalCenterforGiftedServices.com) and the nonprofit Loudoun County Parents of Gifted Students (LoCoPOGS.org).